 My great-great-grandfather, James Dalley, married five wives, who bore him almost 60 children.
 Two were sisters, so that means sisters were cousins and mothers were aunts.
 I’m not sure my great-great-grandfather remembered the names of all his children, and so his progeny can be forgiven if they find it difficult to remember the confusing lines of the family tree.

-After Joseph Smith’s death in 1844, Mary Elizabeth, still a young and vibrant woman, and still married to her first husband, was married to Mormon Prophet Brigham Young (pictured).
+After Joseph Smith’s death in 1844, Mary Elizabeth, still a young and vibrant woman, was married to Mormon Prophet Brigham Young (pictured).

 Latter-day Saints are a record-keeping people, and many stories from polygamous ancestors have been passed down.
 Some of the most poignant writings have been collected by Paula Kelly Harline and published in The Polygamous Wives Writing Club.
 Searching through diaries, she explores the question of whether the pioneer women who shared a husband thought their sacrifice was worth the loneliness and pain it caused.

 Plural marriage creates tangled—and prolific—family trees, but behind every name on a tree is a story, and a real person.
 The Gates of Eden was loosely inspired by my great-great-grandmother, Mary Ann Barton Allen.
 I found her story heartbreaking.
 As an author, I could give her a different ending.